ppy/osu-wiki/news/2023/2023-07-22-featured-artist-track-updates-summer-2023.md

 [![](https://assets.ppy.sh/artists/49/header.jpg)](https://osu.ppy.sh/beatmaps/artists/49)

 Another one of our founding Featured Artists, **KOAN Sound**, is back with **2** extra tracks to round out their catalogue.
-Both have a special place on osu!: [Strike](https://osu.ppy.sh/beatmapsets/440827) was ranked by [Shiirn](https://osu.ppy.sh/users/465126) back in 2016, while [Forgotten Myths](https://osu.ppy.sh/beatmapsets/643984) has a classic map by [Mir](https://osu.ppy.sh/users/8688812).
+Both have a special place on osu!: [Strike](https://osu.ppy.sh/beatmapsets/440827) was ranked by ::Shiirn::{ user-id=465126 } back in 2016, while [Forgotten Myths](https://osu.ppy.sh/beatmapsets/643984) has a classic map by ::Mir::{ user-id=8688812 }.
 And both are worth your time.

 ### KOAN Sound - Strike